PowershellScripts/PowershellScripts.github.io/articles/en/copilot/adjustcopilotsettings.md

-You can view the settings for your regions in Power Platform Admin >> Copilot under Governance:
+You can view the settings for your regions in Power Platform Admin >> Copilot >> Governance:

 <img src="/articles/img/copilot42.png" width="400">